Benson0216/Road-to-Pytorch-LinearRegression/README.md

 # Road to Pytorch (Linear Regression)
 Personal learning notes of Pytorch basics, contens were mostly from Daniel Bourke.
 Wish to learn more of the details, please check his own [Youtube channel](https://www.youtube.com/watch?v=Z_ikDlimN6A, 'YT Link').
+I want to put everything together for myself and it will be nice if the contents can help those who want to learn about Pytorch, so GOOD LUCK~~
 ## Contents
 - ### [**Import Pytorch and Data Preparation**](#Settings)
 - ### [**Visualization**](#Visual)